creationix/howtonode.org/articles/node.js-nginx-monit.markdown

 If I heard two "Yes"'s, then you are in the some boat as me, and being in that boat feels really really vulnerable.
 Like the kind of vulnerable you would feel if you were trapped in a cage with lions.
 And here is why:

  - If Node.js decides to crash, you are screwed.
- - If the above isn't enough for your tiny human brain, you are an idiot.
+ - If the above isn't enough for you, then you may need to reconsider.

-There are two well-known technologies that can save us from this hell-hole, and dam right we are going to use them!
+There are two well-known technologies that can save us from this mess, and dam right we are going to use them!

 ## Problems ##

 The first problem we will get thrown by, is the fact that we can not run Node.js as a daemon.
 A daemon, for the un-aware, is a child process that spawns from a process, leaving the parent to die.
 Tragic story I know, but this allows things to run in the background.
 But why is this a problem?
-Well if [Kevin's blog post][] isn't enough for you, it essentially allows one to seperate node from any form of interface, meaning terminal doesn't have stay open all day.
+Well if [Kevin's blog post][] isn't enough for you, it essentially allows one to separate node from any form of interface, meaning terminal doesn't have stay open all day.
 I highly recommend you pause now and read Kevin's material, as it will expand more on daemon-izing the node process.

 ## upstart ##